-Our Plankton Ecosystem is a microservices platform to bring that flexibility and performance to ASAM ODS-based Test Data Management systems.
-The architecture is developed for a distributed test data management system that is accessible by single node entry points.
+Our Plankton approach describes a microservices design for platforms that bring flexibility and performance to ASAM ODS-based Test Data Management systems.
+The architecture is specifically developed for a distributed test data management system that is accessible by single node entry points.

-Products within the Plankton Ecosystem are the HQL Gateway and AReS Gateway, for example, allow an easy approach to scale the backend from a single node system to a multi-node enterprise system with load-balancing and fail-safe features.
+Products based on the Plankton architecture are the AReS Libertas ODS Platform, the AReS Gateway, the HQL Gateway, and the IIOP Gateway.
+All gateways allow to scale the system backend from a single node system to a multi-node enterprise system while providing load-balancing and fail-safe features.

 Furthermore, additional services can be added to fulfill customized use-cases such as reading from alternative data sources or provide analysis results.
 The services can be combined with a Plankton Business Gateway being a global enterprise access point for Test Data Management.

 The IIOP Gateway is a generic bridge component that allows “ASAM ODS 5”-based applications to access ASAM ODS 6 servers transparently.
 The gateway behaves as a full-fledged ASAM ODS 5 Server towards client applications while representing a regular ASAM ODS 6 client to the ASAM ODS 6 Server.